Theinfection91/Ladderbot3.0/Ladderbot3Doc.md

 ### Setting the Challenges Channel
 - **Command:** `/set_challenges_channel <division_type> <#channel>`
-- **Description:** Sets the given division channel where challenge notifications will be posted.
+- **Description:** Sets the given division channel where challenge notifications will be periodically updated.
 - **Parameters:**
   - `<#channel>`: The channel for challenge notifications.
   - `<division_type>`: The division of challenges for the channel